Larrrisa/WeatherAppJs/README.md

-# WeatherApp
+# WeatherAppJS

-You can search cities in Russian and English.
+Traditional weather app.
+API: https://openweathermap.org/.

+## Built with
+HTML/CSS/JavaScript

+## Description

+You can add different cities for tracking weather.
+The app displays the temperature and simple description.
+To view your local weather, simply click on the special button.